DARSakthi/DARSakthi.github.io/_talks/laufer-23.markdown

 ---
-title: "A Physical Account of the Free Energy Principle"
+title: "A physical account of the free energy principle"
 collection: talks
 type: "Invitation"
 layout: talks